George F. Sorn Scholarship

 Florida Ag Financial Management Conference

 This conference will provide financial risk management education for growers.
-The planning committee includes the Foundation, Farm Credit, UF IFAS, McGladrey, Dean Mead, Met Life, Prudential, and allied supply companies and associations.
-The 2016 conference will be held Aug.
-25-26 at the Omni Championsgate in Orlando.
+The planning committee includes the Foundation, Farm Credit, Dean Mead, and FNGLA.
+The 2017 conference will be held November 2-3 at the B Resort in Orlando.

 Florida Agricultural Labor Seminar